 Damselflies Not rated yet

 I took these pictures of Damselflies just outside St Thomas, Ontario, as they flitted and flew around our friends' swimming pool.
-The Damselfly would …
+The Damselfly …

 Wildlife Info Not rated yet